zorn/mikezornek.com/content/for-hire.md

 I can personally execute smaller projects by myself or help assemble a small dedicated teams for more complex endeavors.

-### Remote User Testing Sessions

-A developer-focused, [Remote User Testing Session](/user-testing/) of your mobile app or website, for $299

-This is a productized-service I started offering in 2020.
-Since I have a unique skill for identifying user experience issues along with the developer background to address them I can provide a lot of value to a project via a quick testing session.
-[More info.](/user-testing/)

 ## Testimonials

 <blockquote class="testimonial" cite="https://www.linkedin.com/in/mikezornek/">